emtes/db-learning/README.md

 \* Database is cleared while under active development or when full

 **Sources of Errors and Needed Improvements:**
++ I have status codes be part of the response in most endpoints but little to no code makes use of them in the front end.
+Could go a long way.

 + `src/mongodb.js`: What happens when we can't connect to database?
 How can this catch statement be more useful?

 + `routes/user.js`: Most input validation enabled by HTML components.
 Could set up to match, but like this the effort to change the rules is reduced.